Fat by Raymond Carver

-In the opening story of the Raymond Carver short story collection, Will You Please Be Quiet, Please, we have Fat and the theme of connection, change, control, obesity and choice.
-Narrated in the first person by an unnamed woman the story begins with the reader being told about a conversation that the narrator had with her friend Rita.
+In Fat by Raymond Carver we have the theme of connection, change, control and choice.
+Taken from his Will You Please Be Quiet, Please collection the story is narrated in the first person by an unnamed woman and begins with the reader being told about a conversation that the narrator had with her friend Rita.
 The narrator is a waitress and she is telling Rita about an obese man who came into her diner one day.
 The first thing the narrator noticed about the man was his long, thick, creamy fingers.
 This image of the fingers is important because the narrator, on several occasions, uses the man’s fingers to describe his physical appearance to Rita.
 Later in the story fingers are used again to describe Rita but more importantly to attach the sense of connection between the narrator and the man.

 The diner is busy and the narrator is waiting on the man.
 On four separate occasions, as the narrator is serving the man, her work colleague’s comment on his size.
 The first to do so is Margo, who asks the narrator who her fat friend is.
 Then Leander comments on how fat the man is but on this occasion the narrator defends the man and tells Leander to shut up.
 Then Harriet calls the man old tub-of-guts and just as the man is finishing his dinner Rudy, the cook and boyfriend of the narrator, comments on the size of the man.
 These interactions that the narrator has with her colleagues are important because they again connect the narrator with the man (defending him), even if the narrator is yet aware of it.